 With advanced scientific research, it is now common knowledge that the quality of sleep has an impact on our lifestyle, work productivity, and our ability to learn.
-The sleep quality plays a major role in improving memory, language learning, problem-solving skills, executive functions, and ability to learn complex concepts.
+Sleep quality plays a major role in improving memory, language learning, problem-solving skills, executive functions, and the ability to learn complex concepts.

 There is more to the link between sleep and grades.
 You also need to understand there is a difference between “long sleep” and “quality sleep”, both having different effects.
 The studies show that long sleep is related to the improvement of academic results, while quality or deep sleep is linked with overall cognitive performance.

 Make sure to not only sleep for 8-9 hours but also ensure you are sleeping in an environment that allows uninterrupted sleep.